Impacts of the Blue line project worksites on customer trips

 - Westbound: between Des Halles and 30th Avenue

-- Except for a short section between Langelier and François-Boivin streets, which will not be part of the reserved lane.
+- Except for a short section between Langelier and François-Boivin streets, which is not part of the reserved lane.

-Note that the section between Dusmenil Street and Langelier Boulevard will be a bus‑and‑bike reserved lane, meaning that cyclists will be able to use it even outside of reserved lane hours.
+Note that the section between Dusmenil Street and Langelier Boulevard is a bus‑and‑bike reserved lane, meaning that cyclists are able to use it even outside of reserved lane hours.
 Learn more about bus-and-bike reserved lanes here.

-Parking spaces will be blocked on both sides of Bélanger seven days a week, from 7 a.m. to 7 p.m.
-Parking studies conducted earlier this year by the Agence de mobilité durable de Montréal concluded that there will be enough parking available on nearby streets.
-Cars will be able to park within a three‑minute walk of Bélanger, about 200 metres away on average.
+Parking spaces are restricted on both sides of Bélanger seven days a week, from 7 a.m. to 7 p.m.
+Parking studies conducted in 2024 by the Agence de mobilité durable de Montréal concluded that there is enough parking available on nearby streets.
+Cars are able to park within a three‑minute walk of Bélanger, about 200 metres away on average.

 - Keeps a key east-west transit corridor open during construction